 Ear infection treatment

-If your child has chronic and frequent ear infections, signs of hearing loss, or speech delays because of that hearing loss, your doctor might refer you to an ear, nose, and throat (ENT) specialist for ear tube surgery.
-An ENT surgically inserts tubes inside your child’s middle ear.
+If your child has chronic ear infections, signs of hearing loss, or speech delays because of hearing loss, your doctor may refer you to an ear, nose, and throat (ENT) doctor.
+The ENT may suggest your child have surgery.
+During this surgery, the ENT inserts tubes inside your child’s middle ear.
 The tubes relieve the pressure and allow the fluid to drain.
 Some children naturally have small Eustachian tubes, so this helps correct that problem.
-As your child’s ears grow and develop, the tubes fall out automatically and the ear infections are no longer a problem.
+As your child’s ears grow and develop, the tubes fall out and the ear infections are no longer a problem.
 Sometimes, the tubes fall out too soon and have to be replaced.
 For some children, they never fall out and eventually have to be surgically removed.
 The surgery is quick and does not require overnight hospitalization.

 Questions to ask your doctor

 - How can I keep my child comfortable at night with the pain of an ear infection?

 - Is there drainage with an ear infection?

 - What is the difference between an ear infection and swimmer’s ear?

 - Is my child a candidate for ear tubes?

 - What are the risks and benefits of surgically inserting tubes inside my child’s middle ear?